Apps for mobile devices powered by Placeify and TiCL

 I assigned a Heavitree Stone site to each letter of the alphabet.
 Each site needed to tell its own story about the use of the material.
 So the sites I chose present a good spread across the city and the centuries.
 They are not just the ‘pretty’ buildings, but a mix of types of structures – churches, houses, infrastructure, etc. And there are examples that illustrate different stone qualities and finishing, how it has been re-used, and how it weathers.

 Later I came across TiCL, who were really enthusiastic about adding “Q is for Quarries” to their portfolio of Exeter trails.
 The two tools complement each other.
 Placeify isn’t actually an app, but a website designed for mobile devices.
-It presents an ordered trail, and allows for text and audio about each site.
+It presents an ordered trail, and allows for text and audio about each site, and allows you to comment on them and upload your own photos.
 TiCL is an app using geolocation to find and direct the user to the nearest trail location.
 Each site on TiCL links to a website with more information.

 If you want, you can follow the whole alphabet.
 There’s a challenge for a day out in Exeter!
 Or you can create your own trail, like spelling out your own name.
 For example…